 A Tampa-based builder was so inspired by the sight of veterans coming home from the war with disabilities that he started building sustainable homes to allow veterans to age-in-place in an energy-efficient home.
-This article in the St. Petersburg Times talks about one of these homes, dubbed the Freedom Home, near Busch Gardens.
+In an article in the St. Petersburg Times, he talks about one of these homes, dubbed the Freedom Home, near Busch Gardens.

 The home, like others that are built or modified to allow seniors and people with disabilities age-in-place, are equipped with a host of features to make life easier as the owners age.
 The house is affordably priced, starting at $131,900 for a 1,200-square-foot home.

 The managing partner of this company says that most homes that have been remodeled to accommodate people with disabilities “make them more disabled instead of enhancing their lives.
 Your home should give you freedom instead of disabling you more.”